aojea/httplog-analyzer/README.md

 You can install the *httplog-analyzer* using `go build` or with the docker image provided.

-You need to provide a StatsD collector and a storage, in this case we are going to use *telegraf* and *InfluxDB*
+You need to provide a StatsD collector and a storage, in this case we are going to use *telegraf* and *InfluxDB*.

+You have to enable the StatsD Input plugin in *telegraf*, you can find an example configuration [in the demo folder](demo/telegraf/telegraf.conf).

 ## How to use it